cutlet

 This can be used to mix common systems, or to modify particular

 details.
-For example, you can use update_mapping("ぢ", "di")
+For example, you can use update_mapping("ぢ", "di") to

 differentiate ぢ and じ in Hepburn.